-University of Wisconsin System – Academic Programs and Educational Innovation has established this website to provide information to faculty and staff at the UW and WTCS institutions about common courses offered at WTCS districts and the Course Evaluation Process used to determine how the courses will transfer to UW institutions.
+University of Wisconsin System Administration has established this website to provide information to faculty and staff at the UW and WTCS institutions about common courses offered at WTCS districts and the course evaluation process used to determine how courses transfer to UW institutions.

 Transfer of WTCS General Education Core Courses

-Under the UWS Transfer Policy (ACIS 6.0), students may transfer general education courses (social/behavioral sciences, communications, mathematics, and natural sciences) offered in WTCS applied associate degree programs.
+Under UWS Transfer Policy (SYS 135), students may transfer general education courses (social/behavioral sciences, communications, mathematics, and natural sciences) offered in WTCS applied associate degree programs.
 In determining transferability of these courses, each UW institution takes into account the quality and comparability of the coursework and its applicability to degree requirements.

 Transfer of Other WTCS Occupational/Technical Courses

-Under the UWS Transfer Policy (), UW institutions may accept in transfer occupational/technical courses offered in WTCS applied associate degree programs when the courses are determined to be equivalent or comparable to courses in their curriculum.
-UW institutions review the courses on a case by case basis.
+Under the UWS Transfer Policy (), UW institutions may accept transfer occupational/technical courses offered in WTCS applied associate degree programs when the courses are determined to be equivalent or comparable to courses in their curriculum.
+UW institutions review the courses on a case-by-case basis.
 WTCS districts and UW institutions are encouraged to work with their regional partners to initiate the review of these courses.
-Upon establishing credit transfer equivalencies the information should be entered in the institution’s student information system and in the TIS database.
+Upon establishing credit transfer equivalencies, the information should be entered in the institution’s student information system and in the TIS database.